coblok/coblok/README.md

 The components are organized into folders as follows:

 - puzzle_cards: contains the puzzles for two sets of five puzzles and two examples

 - blocks_3d: contains STL files for all the blocks that can be imported to a 3D engine or 3D printed

 - enclosures: contains PDF file for laser cutting acrylic enclosures for 3D printed blocks (created with [Box Designer](http://boxdesigner.connectionlab.org)).

+- Coblok-VRChat: contains the files and instructions for the VRChat world